 Edmund, the last King of East Anglia, was reportedly murdered by the Danes in the year 870, who scourged him and shot him with arrows when, at a meeting with the invaders, he refused to share his kingdom with their chief.
 Edmund’s arms accordingly reflect his kingship and the manner of his death.
 They appear in “Saints, Signs and Symbols” by W. Ellwood Post, 1964

 Edmund’s burial site and shrine, is located at Bury Saint Edmunds, eponymously named for the martyred king.
 With his firm association with the county, his armorial banner is the indisputable flag of Suffolk, several of whose towns include the crown and arrows theme in their own emblems.
 A great abbey grew up around Saint Edmund’s shrine which used arms

 depicting three of the crown and arrows devices from the attributed arms of King Edmund and a small town developed around the abbey.
+It is probable that the trio of crowns was based on the three crowns attributed to the ruling East Anglian dynasty, the Wuffingas, of which King Edmund, of course, was a member.
 In 1535 Henry VIII ordered the abbey to be dissolved; it was plundered of all its valuables and people of the surrounding town made use of its stone for local buildings.
 By 1539 the arms of the abbey were no longer in use.
 In 1663 the town of Bury Saint Edmunds became incorporated, granting it the right to bear arms of its own and in recognition of Saint Edmund and the former abbey it received a blue shield bearing the same three gold crowns although with distinctive silver, arrows

 The trio of crowns and arrows duly featured on Edmund Bowen’s eighteenth century map of the county.